Hashicorp Vault Keystore

 VAULT_TOKEN

-Adjust the token to your own Vault access token.
+Replace the token value to your own Vault access token, such as the

 Enable